fhjordskhkjel/DISMv2/TestAI/README.md

 - DISM `/Extract` is not valid for `/Online`; use `/Offline` with `/Image:<path>`.
 - UNC inputs may be staged locally before extraction.
 - Long-path prefix (\\?\) applied to tool arguments to avoid MAX_PATH.
-- Catalog verification and registration operate only on catalogs copied during the session.
+- Catalog verification/registration applies only to catalogs copied during the session (registration can be disabled).

 ## Environment overrides
 - `DISMV2_TEMP`: override temp/staging root